vinylman444/final-project/README.md

     * if you put in a number that's greater than 5, an error message will appear in the dom
 * (5 points) vue.js
     * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+* (1 point) Google Maps api
+    * used the google maps api to function as the actual map containing the locations

 10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)